Life insurance companies look at two main factors when setting the premium costs on a $500,000 policy - your age and your health status.

 Health: If you do not have any serious health issues and your weight is within normal ranges (healthy BMI), your rates will be favorable.

-For most middle class individuals and families, a $500,000 life insurance policy is enough, but it depends on your current financial situation, lifestyle, and debts.
+For most middle class individuals and families, a $500K life insurance policy is enough, but it depends on your current financial situation, lifestyle, and outstanding debts.

 Financial experts traditionally recommend that individuals take out at the very least seven times their annual income.
 So, half-million dollars would be a sufficient amount of life insurance for someone making around $70,000 per year.